 - The guardian or custodian of an adoptee under 18 years of age

 Consent is not valid if it is given with 72 hours before or after the child’s birth.
 A birth mother’s consent is irrevocable more than 30 days after execution of the consent.
 A birth or putative father’s consent is irrevocable more than 30 days after the birth of the child or execution of the consent, whichever event occurs later.

-Get compassionate, family-centered Chester County adoption law help
+Get compassionate, family-centered West Chester adoption law help

 The Law Office of Marta S. Laynas works tirelessly to help clients complete and protect their families.
 Call 610-692-3460 or contact the firm online to get solid legal answers to all your adoption questions.
 The office is conveniently located in the township of West Chester.